michaeltrilford/Template-PDF/README.md

 Then open `http://127.0.0.1:13003`.

 The local preview uses `index.html`, which mirrors the sample pages from `src/manuscript/pack.md` and uses the placeholder image in `src/assets/images/image.jpg`.

-## Working With Codex

-This template works well with Codex because the browser preview gives fast feedback while you iterate on the manuscript, design tokens, and layout rules.
-The workflow is intentionally close to basic HTML and CSS: write the PDF structure in `src/manuscript/pack.md`, style it in `src/styles/pack.css`, reload the local preview, and rebuild the final PDF when the layout is ready.

 ## Build